Gaoyuan-Li/multimodulon/docs/visualization.rst

        save_path='core1_all_species_COG.svg'
    )

-   # With gene labeling for all species
+   # With gene labeling - shows only species-specific genes
    multiModulon.view_core_iModulon_weights(
        component='Core_1',
        show_gene_names=True,
        save_path='core1_labeled.svg'
    )
+   # This will:
+   # - Label only genes NOT shared across all species
+   # - Print list of shared genes to console
+   # - Show all species-specific gene labels (no limit)

 Custom Species Order
 ~~~~~~~~~~~~~~~~~~~~